-Even though you may have to deal with some competing rainfalls, hearing the birds chirping and seeing the bright colored flowers can be well-worth the hassle.
+Even though you may have to deal with some rainfalls or extreme sun, getting back to nature, hearing the birds chirping and seeing the bright colored flowers makes a camping vacation worthwhile.

 Unfortunately, because of the weather, one of the main things you need to keep in mind when packing for a trip like this is that equipment needs to be waterproof.
 You’ll also need to consider that you may be cooking in the rain.
 Here is our suggested packing list!

-- Consider bringing a journal with waterproof pages to document your adventures.
+- Consider bringing a waterproof journal to document your adventures.

-- Other essential items: Toilet paper, unscented baby wipes, face wipes, matches, a lighter for the jet boil, headlamp, toothbrush and toothpaste, and a knife.
+- Other essential items: Toilet paper, unscented baby wipes, face wipes, matches, a lighter, headlamp, toothbrush and toothpaste, and a knife.

 - Make your own granola bars to save money, and customize them with ingredients specific to your liking.